Expand Your CMS Capabilities with Our Plugin Store

 Why These Numbers Matter?

-• A 1-second delay leads to 7% fewer conversions, while a 3+ second delay can cause a 25-45% drop in conversion rates
+• A 1-second delay leads to 7% fewer conversions, while a 3+ second delay can cause a 25-45% drop in conversion rates.
+According to Google’s mobile speed benchmarks, even minor backend delays significantly increase bounce rates and reduce user retention across industries.

 • Slow backend processing results in higher user frustration, increased bounce rates, and lost revenue